Government confirms £400 energy discount will be delivered in Northern Ireland

 But the DUP and Sinn Fein have disagreed about when people could receive the discount.

-The Government has committed to delivering a £400 energy bill discount to people in Northern Ireland, Stormont Finance Minister Conor Murphy has said.
+The Government has committed to delivering a £400 energy bill discount to people in Northern Ireland.

+Chancellor of the Exchequer Nadhim Zahawi said the support would be delivered “as soon as possible” but did not set out a firm timeframe.

 However, DUP Economy Minister Gordon Lyons said it is his belief that the scheme will be delivered in November, and it is anticipated the payment will be a one-off lump sum to energy companies.

-The ministers were speaking after a meeting of a taskforce set up by the Chancellor Nadhim Zahawi to look at how to operate the energy support scheme in Northern Ireland.
+The ministers were speaking after a meeting of a taskforce set up by Mr Zahawi to look at how to operate the energy support scheme in Northern Ireland.

 In July, the Westminster Government revealed details of the scheme in which households in Great Britain would get more than £60 off their energy bills each month throughout winter as part of its cost-of-living support.